London Passes: the passes to London

 The difference between London Pass (basic) and London Pass Plus is exclusively in the number and nature of attractions included.

-All the rest of the operating logic (which we will see in a moment) is identical between the two passes.
+And - of course - consequently in the price.
+Everything else about the logic of operation (which we will see below) is identical between the two passes.

 - The Shard, with panoramic views

-- Madame Tussauds - Wax Museum
+- Madame Tussauds - Wax Museum, a must for families and kids

-Better London Pass or London Pass Plus?
+Direct comparison: London Pass vs London Pass Plus?

 The difference between the London Pass and Plus version orbits around the 4 top attractions mentioned above, found only in the Plus.